Geode-solutions/docs/guides/models.md

 ## Unique indexing of Components mesh vertices

 In an OpenGeode model, each Component mesh has its own set of vertices with a continuous indexing.
-But several vertices from several BRep Component meshes may represent a single point in the model (groups of black points on image).
+But several vertices from several BRep Component meshes may represent a single point in the model (groups of blue points on image).
 A model vertex represented by potentially several mesh vertices is called **unique vertex**.

 ![data model 8](datamodel8.svg)